 The purpose of the SIA Women in Security Forum Scholarship program is to further educational opportunities for the widest spectrum of people and empower all to join the SIA Women in Security Forum and thrive in the security industry.

-Applicants must meet all requirements set forth below to be considered eligible as a scholarship recipient.
+Applicants must meet all relevant requirements set forth below to be considered eligible as a scholarship recipient.

 - Each applicant must be either 1) a Security Industry Association (SIA) student member or 2) a member of the SIA Women in Security Forum and an employee of a SIA member company.

-- Each student applicant must be enrolled in an accredited program offered by a trade or vocational school or an associate’s, bachelor’s or master’s degree program related to the security industry.
+- Student applicant must be enrolled in an accredited program offered by a trade or vocational school or an associate’s, bachelor’s or master’s degree program related to the security industry.

-- Each industry applicant must have at least two years of professional experience in the security industry.
+- Industry applicant must have at least two years of professional experience in the security industry.